-On the Switching of Shares between Funds or Classes in the Company, the Instrument of Incorporation authorises the Company to impose a charge on Switching.
+On the Switching or Conversion of Shares between Sub-funds or Classes in the Company, the Instrument of Incorporation authorises the Company to impose a charge on Switching or Conversion.
 If a redemption charge is payable in respect of the Original Shares, this may become payable instead of, or as well as, the then prevailing initial charge for the New Shares.
-The charge on Switching is payable by the Shareholder to the ACD.
+The charge on Switching or Conversion is payable by the Shareholder to the ACD.

-The ACD's current policy is to only levy a charge on Switching between Funds that is no more than the excess of the initial charge applicable to New Shares over the initial charge applicable to the Original Shares.
-There is currently no charge for Switching Shares in one Class of a Fund for Shares in another Class of the same Fund.
+The ACD's current policy is to only levy a charge on Switching or Conversion between Sub-funds that is no more than the excess of the initial charge applicable to New Shares over the initial charge applicable to the Original Shares.

+There is currently no charge for Switching or Converting Shares in one Class of a Subfund for Shares in another Class of the same Sub-fund.